jojubart/basketball-betting-bot/README.md

 your style.

 To get started add the bot (@BasketballBettingBot) to your group chat and send /start into the chat.
-Afterwards you'll receive the 11 games to bet on forthe upcoming weeks.
+Afterward you'll receive the games to bet on for the upcoming week.
 Each game is sent to you in the form of a poll, so just answer these to participate in the game.
+After sending /start for the first time, all you need to do is answer the polls that will be sent to you weekly.
+This continues until the NBA season ends or you end the season yourself (/stop_season).
 The bot can't read your group chat's messages, just the ones starting with an '/', so don't worry about trash talking him - he won't know.